-My trip to Japan was one of the longest I’ve ever been to, and even if it happened over one year ago, I thought I should still blog about it!
+My trip to Japan was one of the longest I’ve ever been on, and even if it happened over one year ago, I thought I should still blog about it!
 I was inspired by a friend who told about his trip of last year on Twitter recently.

 I had been very eager to travel to Japan for a very long time (since my mid teens iirc) so it was a huge cross off my bucketlist.
 Quentin, my boyfriend, and I traveled for a grand total of 3 weeks and 3 days, from August 10th, 2018 to September 3rd, 2018!